pchain-org/pweb3/docs/callbacks-promises-events.rst

 Most web3.js objects allow a callback as the last parameter, as well as returning promises to chain functions.

-Ethereum as a blockchain has different levels of finality and therefore needs to return multiple "stages" of an action.
+Pchain as a blockchain has different levels of finality and therefore needs to return multiple "stages" of an action.
-To cope with requirement we return a "PromiEvent" for functions like :ref:`web3.eth.sendTransaction <eth-sendtransaction-return>` or contract methods.
+To cope with requirement we return a "PromiEvent" for functions like :ref:`web3.pi.sendTransaction <pi-sendtransaction-return>` or contract methods.
 These stages are encapsulated into a "PromiEvent", which combines a promise with an event emitter.
 The event emitter fires an event for each of the finality stages.

-An example of a function that benefits from a PromiEvent is the :ref:`web3.eth.sendTransaction <eth-sendtransaction-return>` method.
+An example of a function that benefits from a PromiEvent is the :ref:`web3.pi.sendTransaction <pi-sendtransaction-return>` method.

 .. code-block:: javascript

-    web3.eth.sendTransaction({from: '0x123...', data: '0x432...'})
+    web3.pi.sendTransaction({from: '0x123...', data: '0x432...'})
     .once('transactionHash', function(hash){ ... })
     .once('receipt', function(receipt){ ... })
     .on('confirmation', function(confNumber, receipt){ ... })